 All fees required to be paid by certain deadlines during the winter season and on those dates are due at or before you arrive for camp.
 We accept credit card transactions through our website or cash/checks through the mail or at camps.
 Members may elect to pay their tuition in one of two ways: 1) Full Payment – pay the total tuition amount by a specified date and receive a discount; 2) Payment Plan – pay equal amounts on a regular schedule to be completed before the tuition deadline.

 There are a limited number of scholarships to help members offset their tuition.
 Scholarships are awarded by the Executive Director and multiple factors are considered in awarding them – including attendance, need, personal fundraising efforts and other factors.
 We do advise you not count on these funds to help cover regular tuition payments.

 What do I wear for rehearsals?

-The Saints required rehearsal attire is BLACK athletic shorts, and a plain WHITE t-shirt (or Saints Shirt when issued).
+The Saints required rehearsal attire is BLACK athletic shorts, and a plain WHITE t-shirt (or Saints Shirt when issued starting in April).
 We usually consider our final block a performance and at times will video record or live stream and want to represent the corps in an organized and uniform manner!